fieldtrip/website/reference/peerworker.md

    refusehost   = {...}
  The allow options will prevent peers that do not match the requirements to be added to the (dynamic) list of known peers.
 Consequently, these options limit which peers know each other.
-A master will not send jobs to peers that it does not know.
-A slave will not accept jobs from a peer that it does not know.
+A controller will not send jobs to peers that it does not know.
+A worker will not accept jobs from a peer that it does not know.

- The following options are available to limit the number and duration of the jobs that the slave will execute. maxnum      = number (default = inf) maxtime     = number (default = inf) maxidle     = number (default = inf)
+ The following options are available to limit the number and duration of the jobs that the worker will execute. maxnum      = number (default = inf) maxtime     = number (default = inf) maxidle     = number (default = inf)